 - Friday 8:30 a.m.-12 p.m.

 Every effort is made to schedule appointments when the student is not in class.
 The Student Health Center Clinic is closed for all official university holidays, breaks, snow days and during the summer months.

 Scheduling of Appointments: 716.286.8390

 During the semester, appointments can be made through the online health portal or by calling Student Health Services during its hours of operation.
 Routine appointments may be scheduled up to two weeks in advance and allergy shots up to four weeks in advance.

 We do offer same day appointments for students feeling ill.
 Walk-in appointments will be triaged by the nurse and clinic policy will be followed regarding scheduling appointments.

 Medical emergencies are always handled as such.
 Students who are unable to walk over to Health Services due to severe illness may call Campus Safety at 716.286.8111 to request transportation.

 Students requiring allergy shots may be seen at Student Health Services on Thursdays between 10:30-11:30 a.m.
 Please notify this office of the need for allergy shots at least two weeks before the start of the school session.

 Butler Building.
 Located in the same building as the Campus Book Store, right next to Student Accounts and Records.
 Our main entrance is across from Clet Hall.
 A wheelchair accessible entrance is located on the North side of the building facing the Power Vista parking lots.

-Medical services are provided by a family nurse practitioner and a part-time collaborating physician.
-Nursing care is provided by professional registered nurses.
+Medical services are provided by a nurse practitioner, registered nurses and a part-time collaborating physician.

 Emergencies After Hours